General

 During her visit to Malta in October 2021, Council of Europe Commissioner for Human Rights noted that, “although the number of those detained, including children, was significantly reduced recently, the Commissioner observed that uncertainties remain about the legal grounds and the safeguards related to some detention measures”.
 She called on the authorities “to focus on investing in alternatives to detention and to ensure that no children or vulnerable persons are detained”.
 The Commissioner also stressed the need to ensure independent monitoring of places of detention as well as unhindered access for NGOs to provide support and assistance to those detained.[15]

-Access to effective remedies to challenge detention is reported to be limited to non existent with serious concerns over the level of indepence and impartiality enjoyed by the Immigration Appeals Board (IAB).
-State sponsored legal assistance is provided only for the initial review of detention under the Reception Regulations before the IAB, and subsequent reviews are rarely carried out.
-Applicants entirely rely on NGOs to provide legal assistance to challenge their detention under the Prevention of Disease Ordinance.
+Access to effective remedies to challenge detention is reported to be limited and, at times, inexistent due serious concerns by legal practitioners and NGOs over independence and impartiality of the Immigration Appeals Board (IAB).
+State sponsored legal assistance is provided for the initial review of detention under the Reception Regulations before the IAB.
+For the second review, legal practitioners noted that these are not regularly held but, if and when held, legal aid is provided.
+Applicants generally rely on NGOs to provide legal assistance to challenge their detention under the Prevention of Disease Ordinance, although the Ordinance contains no procedural safeguards for applicants placed under a Restriction of Movement Order.

 [2] Prevention of Disease Ordinance, Chapter 36 of the laws of Malta, 10 August 1908.